ryanpeek/radseq/RADSEQ.md

 # *ANGSD*
-**This is the primary program for analyzing the data from a population genetics standpoint** **Be wary of what version you have (on the server or in your local) as scripts may/may not work with different versions** This program has too many options to put here but a simple explanation may eventually be done
+**This is the primary program for analyzing the data from a population genetics standpoint** **Be wary of what version you have (on the server or in your local) as scripts may/may not work with different versions**

+This program has too many options to put here but a simple explanation may eventually be done
 - For a full understanding, see http://www.popgen.dk/angsd/index.php/ANGSD

 # *ADMIXTURE*
 1. Obtain the scripts Beagleinput.sh & NGSAdmixture.sh & Multi_K_NGSadmixture.sh & Admix_plot.R

 2. Using your bamlist, generate a Beagle input file `sbatch Beagleinput.sh bamlist out`  (out can be any name you want) 3a.
 To make 1 version of multiple Ks
   - `sbatch NGSAdmixture.sh ___.beagle.gz out K`     (where K can be adjusted in the script) OR 3b.
 To make multiple versions of multiple Ks
   - `sh Multi_K_NGSadmix.sh __  K`   This currently makes 3 version per K but can be modified in the script

 4. The results should be various outputs out__.qopt where __ is a number (e.g. 11, 12,13, 21, 22, 23 and so on)

 5. You can run an R script `Rscript Admix_plot.R __.qopt bamlist.input K out.pdf`  which will plot the admixture graph

 6. For Evanno `grep -h "^best" --no-group-separator NAME.log | cut -c11 - 24 > FILE`

+7. An easier method may be to put all ___.qopt files on your local computer and use the simple online gui to make all of your admixture graphs  http://pophelper.com/

+# *FST*
+1. Obtain scripts: SAF.sh & pwfst.sh

+2. Create a bamlist with individuals from only the "population" you want to test

+3. Generate a simple allele frequencies file (.saf) for every "population" bamlist you want to compare `sbatch -t 24:00:00 - p high SAF.sh bamlist outfile_name ancestral_file` (ancestral file can be __300.fasta)

+4. For pairwise comparisons between "populations", use two ____.saf.index files you just generated
+  - `sbatch -t 24:00:00 -p high pwfst.sh pop1 pop2`  where pop1 is the 1st ___.saf.index and pop2 is the 2nd